Azure/iot-identity-service/docs-dev/packages.md

 1. Building ARM32 and ARM64 packages for CentOS 7 is currently not supported, because CentOS 7 does do not have functional cross compilers for those architectures.
 (It has the `gcc` cross compiler itself but not a cross `glibc` for the compiled binary to link to, because the cross compiler is only intended for cross-compiling the kernel.)

 1. Building ARM32 and ARM64 packages for RHEL 8 is currently not supported.
 More investigation would be required to determine feasibility.

+1. Building ARM32 and ARM64 packages for RHEL 9 is currently not supported.
+More investigation would be required to determine feasibility.

 1. The packages script is also run in our CI, via the `.github/workflows/packages.yaml` file.